callmeonlyashu/design-patterns-with-python3/README.md

 ## Singleton Pattern

 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+## Observer Pattern

+Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.